taniarascia/wp-functions/README.md

 # Useful WordPress Functions

-*Updated 11/8/2016 - Add Open Graph meta tags and custom post type.*
+*Updated 1/8/2017 - Exclude custom post type from search*

 This is a list of useful WordPress functions that I often reference to enhance or clean up my sites.
 Please be careful and make backups.